Acura Legend

-The Acura Legend is a mid-size luxury car manufactured by Honda from Japan.
-It was sold in the U.S. and Canada under Honda's luxury brand, Acura, from 1985 until 1995.
+The Acura Legend is a mid-size luxury car sold in the United States and Canada by Acura, the luxury division of Honda, from 1985 until 1995.
 It was the first flagship sedan sold under the Acura nameplate, until being renamed in 1996 as the Acura 3.5RL.
 The 3.5RL was the North American version of the KA9 series Honda Legend.

 The opportunity for Japanese manufacturers to export more expensive models had arisen with the 1980s voluntary export restraints, negotiated by the Japanese government and U.S. trade representatives, restricting mainstream car sales.
 The initial success of the Legend and Honda's Acura division in competing against established European and American luxury manufacturers would lead to Toyota and Nissan creating the Lexus and Infiniti brands, respectively, to compete in the luxury car market.

 First generation (1986)

 Honda introduced the model in Japan on October 22, 1985, to be their premier luxury model, and in North America for the 1986 model year, as the top of the line model for its then-new Acura lineup.
 Sedan models came to the market first, powered by a 151 hp 2.5 L C25A V6, with coupes making their first appearance in 1987, powered by a new 161 hp 2.7 L C27A engine.
 Sedans received the new engine for 1988.